The Platform for Biomedical Moonshots

 Three Ways to Access the *MICrONS Pipeline*

-See instructions on how downloading the simplified functional pipeline from DANDI archive and setting up the necessary systems to access and use the pipeline.
+The MICrONS Explorer site provides instructions on how to download the simplified functional pipeline from the DANDI archive and set up the systems necessary to access and use the pipeline.

-A live instance of the simplified functional pipeline is hosted by DataJoint and freely available (runs in Github Codespaces).
-See the GitHub tutorial project for more information.
+A live instance of the simplified pipeline is hosted by DataJoint and freely available.
+For more information, check out the GitHub tutorial project.
+This runs entirely in GitHub Codespaces — no installation required.y

 The Full Pipeline: Expanding the Scope